 Project Management Apprenticeship Program

-The Project Management Apprenticeship Program (PMAP) is in its fifth year of helping fast track a cohort of elite, PM-focused students to have a career in project management.
+The Project Management Apprenticeship Program (PMAP) is in its sixth year of helping fast track a cohort of elite, PM-focused students to have a career in project management.

 Here are the major events that we have planned for this year:

 - May 6, 2020 (5:30 – 7:30 PM) Orientation & Icebreaker